When is Study Partners peer tutoring available?

 Study Partners peer tutoring is offered each semester, typically beginning two weeks into the semester and concluding before final exams.
 Students are encouraged to log in to Advise Assist to view exact course and tutor availability or request a specific day/time through the Knack online platform/app.
 Learn more about scheduling options on the “Make an Appointment” page!

 Why would I seek Study Partners assistance?

-There are numerous reasons why a student should utilize Study Partners, the most popular being:
+There are many reasons a student might utilize Study Partners, the most popular being:

-• If you want to build your confidence in a specific subject/course/curriculum
+- To build confidence in a specific subject/course/curriculum;

 What should I bring to my tutoring session?

-- Other important documentation provided by instructor (syllabus, schedule, project directions, etc.)
+- Other important info provided by the instructor (syllabus, practice problems, etc.);

 How do I participate in Study Partners?

 Study Partners peer tutoring sessions for the fall 2021 semester are offered both in person and online from August 30th – December 2nd.
 Students can schedule 1-hour appointments through Advise Assist (Sundays, 2:00pm – 5:00pm and Mondays-Thursdays, 11:00am – 5:00pm) or through the Knack online platform/mobile app at a day and time mutually decided upon by the student and the Peer Tutor.
 Students are able to participate in one session per day per course as long as a tutor is available.